Radiation Therapy: Overview and General Information

 Total Body Irradiation is a form of radiation therapy used in conjunction with a bone marrow transplant.

 One single, large dose; or possibly six to eight smaller doses, is administered to the person's entire body to destroy cancerous cells.
 There is one major disadvantage to this form of treatment; healthy bone marrow is also destroyed in the process.
 New bone marrow cells that are taken from either the patient or a donor before irradiation are given back to the patient after the treatment.
 The new bone marrow cells replace the damaged ones and rebuild the person's immune system, helping them to fight infections and diseases.

 During Internal Radiation Therapy, a Radiation Oncologist and/or a Surgeon surgically places a radiation source either into or near cancerous cells in the person's body.
 Placement of a radiation source near the cancer cells makes it possible to deliver a higher total dose of radiation to a smaller area than with external treatment.
 Through limitation of the amount of radiation that healthy cells are exposed to, the damages done to these healthy cells are minimized.

-Internal radiation therapy is being used today to treat persons who have cancers of the prostate, cervix, uterus, thyroid, breast, neck and head.
+Internal radiation therapy is being used today to treat persons who have cancers of the prostate, cervix, uterus, thyroid, breast, neck, and head.
 People may receive both external and internal radiation therapies at the same time, or consecutively.
-Implants used during internal radiation therapy are also referred to as, 'seeds,' and are a combination of a radioactive source placed within a small holder that is then inserted into the person's body either in, or near a cancer.
-During this procedure, the person receives either general anesthesia or a local anesthetic, depending on the location of the cancer and the method used to insert the seed.
+Implants used during internal radiation therapy are also referred to as, 'seeds,' and are a combination of a radioactive source placed within a small holder that is then inserted into the person's body either in or near cancer.
+During this procedure, the person receives either general anesthesia or a local anesthetic, depending on the location of cancer and the method used to insert the seed.

 The type of radiation therapy received depends on many factors, including;